OBDS-Training/Help/content/en/docs/conda/environments/index.md

 directly in the `base` environment
 (see section [First steps with Conda]({{< relref "/docs/conda/first-steps" >}})).

+{{< alert icon="👉" text="This section demonstrates the creation and management of Conda environments using a number of demonstration environments.
+Feel free to remove all those environments at the end of this section." />}}

 ## Get started

 Remember to activate the `base` Conda environment.